explosion/spaCy/extra/DEVELOPER_DOCS/Listeners.md

 `spacy-transformers` 1.0.5.

-In spaCy 3.7, `Language.replace_listeners` was updated to pass the following additional arguments to the `replace_listener` callback: the listener to be replaced, the `tok2vec`/`transformer` pipe from which the new model was copied.
+In spaCy 3.7, `Language.replace_listeners` was updated to pass the following additional arguments to the `replace_listener` callback: the listener to be replaced and the `tok2vec`/`transformer` pipe from which the new model was copied.
 To maintain backwards-compatiblity, the method only passes these extra arguments for callbacks that support them:

 ```